ProvableHQ/welcome/documentation/aleo/concepts/02_transactions.md

 #### Signatures

-The signatures used by the record spenders to allow for authorized delegation of transaction generation.
+The [randomized signatures](./glossary.md#Randomized Signature) used by the record spenders to allow for authorized delegation of transaction generation.

 #### Record Ciphertexts